 "Texas politicians haven’t learned their lesson, continuing to pass sweeping restrictions which interfere with a woman’s right to safe, legal abortion," Nancy Northup, president and CEO of the Center for Reproductive Rights, said in a statement.
 "The Center for Reproductive Rights has long stood with Texas women to ensure their constitutional rights are respected and protected.
 We took Texas all the way to the Supreme Court last year and won — and will continue to challenge any laws which rob women of their rights and freedoms."

 This story was originally published on June 1, 2017.

 Anti-abortion lawmakers in Texas are at it again.

 On Friday, state lawmakers passed Senate Bill 8, better known as SB8, which would add multiple new restrictions on women seeking to end a pregnancy and doctors performing abortions.
 The law now awaits Gov. Greg Abbott's expected signature.

-Some of these mandates are redundant, as selling fetal tissue and removing intact fetuses in abortion procedures are already illegal nationwide.
-But the proposed law goes much further by prohibiting donating fetal tissue to research (even without receiving money), requiring that fetal remains be buried or cremated, and banning the commonly used form of dilation and extraction without exemptions for rape or incest cases.
+Some of these mandates are redundant, as selling foetal tissue and removing intact foetuses in abortion procedures are already illegal nationwide.
+But the proposed law goes much further by prohibiting donating foetal tissue to research (even without receiving money), requiring that foetal remains be buried or cremated, and banning the commonly used form of dilation and extraction without exemptions for rape or incest cases.

-The language used in SB8 describes dilation and extraction abortions as delivering a "living fetus" and a "living unborn child," which serves to legally classify fetuses as living people and abortion as murder.
-The bill also says doctors who perform dilation and extraction will have committed a felony, punishable with jail time, and deems donating fetal tissue a Class A misdemeanor, punishable by a fine up to $10,000.
+The language used in SB8 describes dilation and extraction abortions as delivering a "living foetus" and a "living unborn child," which serves to legally classify foetuses as living people and abortion as murder.
+The bill also says doctors who perform dilation and extraction will have committed a felony, punishable with jail time, and deems donating foetal tissue a Class A misdemeanour, punishable by a fine up to $10,000 (£8,000).

 But wait, it gets worse.